Super Mario Party: Development

 Super Mario Party was developed by NDcube, who have handled every Mario Party title since Mario Party 9 (2012).
 Nintendo revealed Super Mario Party on 12 June 2018, during their Nintendo Direct presentation for E3 2018, where they also announced that the game would release on 5 October 2018, exclusively for the Nintendo Switch.
 In August 2018, Nintendo stated that Super Mario Party would not support the Nintendo Switch Pro Controller.
-Later in September 2018, it was revealed that Super Mario Party would not support handheld mode, as the game supports one Joy-Con per player.
+Later in September 2018, it was revealed that Super Mario Party would not support handheld mode, as the game only supports one Joy-Con per player.